gayaneghazaryan-dot/svd-image-analysis/README.md

-# 📘 Singular Value Decomposition in Image Processing and Data Analysis
+# 📘 On the Theory and Application of Singular Value Decomposition in Image Processing and Data Analysis
-### *Theory, Algorithms, and Reproducible Experiments*
+### *Algorithms, Adaptive Methods, and Reproducible Experiments*

-*(SVDlab: A Reproducible Toolkit for SVD-based Image Compression, Denoising, and PCA with Adaptive Rank Selection)*
+*(SVDlab: A Reproducible Toolkit Demonstrating the Theory and Application of SVD in Image Processing — Compression, Denoising, and PCA)*

 Archived at Zenodo (DOI to be assigned upon acceptance)

 ---

-### Associated article
 > **Ghazaryan, G., & Ghazaryan, A. (2025).**
-> *Singular Value Decomposition in Image Processing and Data Analysis: Theory, Algorithms, and Reproducible Experiments.*
+> *On the Theory and Application of Singular Value Decomposition in Image Processing and Data Analysis.*
 > Submitted to *Mathematical Problems of Computer Science (MPCS)*, 2025.

 ---